Tech500/Observations/README.md

  6. DIFFER.TXT stores the difference in Barometric Pressure for the last fifteen minutes.
 Only a difference of equal to or greater than .020 inches of Mercury are logged with difference, date and time.

- 7. SERVER.TXT is used to record RESETS; both "Manual" and "WatchDog."
-Wireless Re-connects from lost of wireless connectivity are also logged to SERVER.TXT..

- 8. URL file names other than ones defined in the Sketch produce "404 Page not found."
+ 7. URL file names other than ones defined in the Sketch produce "404 Page not found."

- 9. Audible alert from Piezo electric buzzer when there is Barometric Pressure difference of .020 inches of Mercury.
+ 8. Audible alert from Piezo electric buzzer when there is Barometric Pressure difference of .020 inches of Mercury.
 I am interested in sudden drop of Barometric Pressure in a 15 minute interval.
 Serve weather more likely with a sudden drop.
 Difference of .020 inches of Mercury point is set for my observations to log and sound audible alert; not based on any known value to be associated  with serve weather.

- 10. Two-line LCD Display of Barometric Pressure, in both inches of Mercury and millibars.
+ 9. Two-line LCD Display of Barometric Pressure, in both inches of Mercury and millibars.

-Server is a WeMOS D1 R2 Development Board -- purchased on Ebay for ~ $ 9.00 and BME280 ~ $ 4.00; both are required for project.
+Server is a WeMOS D1 R2, Model 2.1.0 Development Board -- purchased on Ebay for ~ $ 9.00 and BME280 breakout board and DS3231 breakout board ~ $ 4.00; both are required for project.
 Sensor is located indoors, currently.